chrismo/platform-ws-services/JOURNAL.md

 but I see nothing other than instances of deployments so far.

 If those three terms are synonymous, that could use some unification.

+---

+Line continuation chars inside json for alert in README need to go, at least on bash/OS X. In for realz, I'd ask around, PR that, but...

+Ah, alerts and checks have different routes.

+Alerter wraps Redis.
+Passed into deployment handler and listener, listener passed into alert handler.
+GetDeployment retrieves all active alerts from redis, namespaced to the deployment.
+Listener will set or resolve alerts.
+Ok - that makes sense.

+---

+Ok, been digging around the code flow from alert handler through alerter and listener into Redis, including a crash course in channels.
+Seems straightforward.
+I suppose now from the hint to have a "channel created between listener and notifier" means polling Redis or pub/sub is uncouth -- which makes sense as well.
+Why go through Redis if we can communicate directly?
+Dunno.
+(Why store these at all in Redis, esp. with 5 min expiry?)

+Also I suspect I jumped the gun on presuming deployments were instances instead of types as the README said before.